-This tutorial takes a look at the design and style of 1950's air travel tourism poster design.
-We'll take a look at the typographic qualities and composition of late 50's posters, then utilize modern digital rendering techniques to create an illustrated Australia tourism ad campaign.
+This tutorial takes a look at the design and style of 1950s air travel tourism poster design.
+We'll take a look at the typographic qualities and composition of late 50s posters, and then utilize modern digital rendering techniques to create an illustrated Australia tourism ad campaign.

-Air travel was a height of luxury not attainable by everyone in the 1950's, but the grandeur and allure created by ad campaigns of the time, captured the imagination of a generation.
-Airlines capitalized on portraying the experience of flight in many different ways, be it flights of fancy; an intergalactic scene of passengers flying in space age style, or the sheer luxury of ads portraying comfort and decadence of passengers waited on hand-and-foot.
+Air travel was a height of luxury not attainable by everyone in the 1950s, but the grandeur and allure created by ad campaigns of the time captured the imagination of a generation.
+Airlines capitalized on portraying the experience of flight in many different ways, be it flights of fancy, an intergalactic scene of passengers flying in space age style, or the sheer luxury of ads portraying the comfort and decadence of passengers waited on hand-and-foot.

 Never short of a beautiful stewardess, the use of character illustration featured heavily, as the face of the airline was an integral part of most campaigns, a vision of perfection waiting on the happy passengers.

-Bold, beautiful text adorned the ads with a quippy strap-line or two, typography being a strong identity for any brand, favoring script with ease and fluidity having impact but being soft and charismatic.
-Some exciting and dynamic compositions featuring basic principles that draw the eye around the picture and to the information.
+Bold, beautiful text adorned the ads with a quippy strap-line or two, typography being a strong identity for any brand, favoring script with ease and fluidity, having impact but being soft and charismatic.
+The exciting and dynamic compositions featured basic principles that drew the eye around the picture and to the information.

-Research: Check out the vintage ad browser it's an excellent (and free) source of inspiration.
+Research: Check out the vintage ad browser, an excellent (and free) source of inspiration.

 First I did a little research on Australia, and began sketching some ideas, using basic compositions all the time while keeping the principles of the vintage ads in mind.

-The composition includes many POI (points-of-interest) spot illustrations on the map, consulting various tourism websites I gather some key points to sketch.
+The composition includes many POI (points-of-interest) spot illustrations on the map, so by consulting various tourism websites I gathered some key points to sketch.

 Once I had all my sketches together, I scanned in my images ready for Illustrator.

-The next step is to make a guide layer: place the scanned sketches into Illustrator, arrange to suit and ﬁt comfortably on the canvas, drop the transparency down to around 80% and switch the blend mode to Multiply.
+The next step is to make a guide layer: place the scanned sketches into Illustrator, arrange to suit and ﬁt comfortably on the canvas, drop the Opacity down to around 80% and switch the Blending Mode to Multiply.

 Next we need to create the map.
 I took a simplified look at this.
-It's not as if this is a precise map, just rough out the recognizable shape of the landmass with the Pen Tool (P).
-Use the warm yellow color for this.
+It's not as if this is a precise map, so just rough out the recognizable shape of the landmass with the Pen Tool (P).
+Use a warm yellow color for this.

-Using the Line Tool (\) mark out the rough areas of Australia.
-Set the line weight to 2pt and tick Dashed Line, make sure that its set to Round Cap and Round Join.
+Using the Line Segment Tool (\) mark out the rough areas of Australia.
+Set the Stroke Weight to 2 pt and tick Dashed Line, making sure that it's set to Round Cap and Round Join.

 Now we're going to turn the shape into halftone dots.
 This process takes place several times over the course of the tutorial, but I will explain it only once, and you can refer back as needed.

-Make a duplicate of our new halftone dots and color with a strong Orange color, and offset again, this creates another layer of dimensionality to our otherwise flat map.
+Make a duplicate of our new halftone dots and color with a strong orange color.
+Then offset again—this creates another layer of dimension to our otherwise flat map.

-Add detail line work with the Blob Brush Tool (Shift + B).
-You can ground some of the POI elements with a shadow using the same Halftone dot effect as in Step 7b.
+Add detail line work with the Blob Brush Tool (Shift-B).
+You can ground some of the POI elements with a shadow using the same halftone dot effect.

-Next comes the typography, I drew the type freehand, with the Blob Brush Tool and used the Direct Selection Tool (A) and the Pen Tool to refine the overall look.
-It's handy to practice loopy, joined up type in your sketchbook/on paper first before switching to the Wacom tablet.
+Next comes the typography.
+I drew the type freehand with the Blob Brush Tool, and used the Direct Selection Tool (A) and the Pen Tool to refine the overall look.
+It's handy to practice loopy, joined up type on paper first before switching to the Wacom tablet.

-To add definition to the text select all and Copy and Paste behind (Command + C > Command + B), offset to the left and above slightly, then change the duplicates color to white.
+To add definition to the text, select all and Copy and Paste behind (Command-C > Command-B), offset to the left and above slightly, and then change the duplicate's color to white.
 This is a simple way to make the text pop.